 Right on the heels of the iOS 11.4.1 beta 3 release, Apple pushed out iOS 12 beta 2 to registered developers on Tuesday, June 19.
-While there's still no public beta yet for regular iPhone users, this progress means it may be dropping very soon.
-Last year, the iOS 11 public beta opened up just five days after the release of iOS 11 beta 2 for developers, so public testers may get iOS 12 beta as soon as next week.
+Public beta testers received the same version, labeled as iOS 12 public beta 1, six days later on Monday, June 25.
+Last year, the iOS 11 public beta opened up just five days after the release of iOS 11 developer beta 2, so iOS 12 is pretty much right on track in that regard.

 Since the San Bernardino shooting in 2014, Apple's been engaged in a game of cat and mouse with law enforcement.
 Authorities want access to evidence on criminals' iPhones, but Apple wants to protect all of its customers' personal data equally.
 The latest installment in this saga has Apple outright disabling the Lightning port.

 The iOS 12 beta has already earned admiration for its superior performance to last year's controversially buggy iOS 11.
 That doesn't mean it's free from problems, however.
 The latest from Apple has plenty of bugs and glitches of its own to contend with, many of which, unfortunately, affect the apps we use every day.